 Employers are required by law to deduct Employment Insurance (EI) premiums from all insurable earnings paid to their employees who are engaged in insurable employment.

-If an employer is unsure whether or not an employee is engaged in insurable employment, the employer can request a ruling from the CRA.
-A letter or completed form
+If an employer who has passed the standard dbs check is unsure whether or not an employee is engaged in insurable employment, the employer can request a ruling from the

 Online tools from the CRA and Service Canada